Fahrudin Radončić

-Fahrudin Radončić ([rǎdoːnt͡ʃit͡ɕ]; born 24 May 1957) is a Bosnian media magnate, entrepreneur, investor, and politician who served as the Minister of Security on two occasions.
-He is the founder of the Dnevni avaz, the best-selling newspaper in Bosnia and Herzegovina and is the founder and current president of the Union for a Better Future of BiH.
+Fahrudin Radončić ([rǎdoːnt͡ʃit͡ɕ]; born 24 May 1957) is a Bosnian businessman and politician who served as Minister of Security from 2012 to 2014 and again from 2019 to 2020.
+He is the founder of Dnevni avaz, the best-selling newspaper in Bosnia and Herzegovina and is the founder and current president of the Union for a Better Future.

 From 2015 to 2019, Radončić was also a member of the national House of Peoples.
+He is regarded as one of the most wealthiest politicians in Bosnia and Herzegovina.

-Biography
+Early life and career

-Born in Ivangrad, SR Montenegro, SFR Yugoslavia, Radončić finished elementary and high school in Titograd.
+Born on 24 May 1957 in Ivangrad, PR Montenegro, FPR Yugoslavia, Radončić finished elementary and high school in Titograd, modern-day Podgorica.
+He graduated from the University of Montenegro in Nikšić.
 He started working in journalism at 19, and at 23 he was editor of the Republican Youth Magazine "Youth Movement in Podgorica".
 In the same period he got involved in politics as a member of the League of Communists of Montenegro, serving as executive secretary of the Republican Organization of the Union of Communists in Titograd until 1988.
-His family originates from Kuči.
 He has stated that his mother is of Albanian origin.

-From 1989 until the beginning of the war in Bosnia and Herzegovina, he worked as a commentator and correspondent for Montenegro's Danas weekly.
-In 1990 he published the book "10,000 Days of Slavery", a biography of Adem Demaçi, an Albanian who spent 28 years in the prisons of the SFR Yugoslavia while fighting for Kosovo's independence.
+From 1989 until the beginning of the Bosnian War in 1992, Radončić worked as a commentator and correspondent for Montenegro's Danas weekly.
+In 1990, he published the book "10,000 Days of Slavery", a biography of Adem Demaçi, an Albanian who spent 28 years in the prisons of Yugoslavia while fighting for Kosovo's independence.

 The same year Radončić moved from Podgorica to Sarajevo where he founded the publishing house Avaz in 1991.

 In 1992, at the start of the war, Radončić joined the Army of the Republic of Bosnia and Herzegovina (ARBiH), serving for a year as member of the cabinet of General Sefer Halilović, Chief of Staff of the ARBiH Supreme Command.